HomeTop HeadlinesComcast's Bombshell Plan Shocks Viewers

 Comcast, the company behind popular TV shows such as “Saturday Night Live” and “The Office,” has announced it will be dividing its family of networks.
-The company made public its plans on Wednesday to create a separate company, spinning off major television entities like MSNBC, CNBC, and USA Network, among others.
+On Wednesday, November 20, the company made public its plans to create a new publicly traded company, spinning off major television entities like MSNBC, CNBC, and USA Network, among others.

 This reorganization is much more than a mere corporate reshuffle.
 The newly formed company, provisionally known as “SpinCo,” will be in control of channels reaching 70 million homes in the United States and generating an annual income of $7 billion.